Ron Kostelnik

 Ronald Michael Kostelnik (January 14, 1940 - January 29, 1993) was an American professional football player who was a defensive tackle in the National Football League (NFL) for eight seasons with the Green Bay Packers and one with the Baltimore Colts.
 He played college football for the Cincinnati Bearcats.
 He won two Super Bowls with the Packers and was inducted into the Green Bay Packers Hall of Fame.

-Early years
+Early life

 Born in Colver, Pennsylvania, Kostelnik was the son of a Polish American miner.
 He graduated from Central Cambria High School in 1957 and played college football at the University of Cincinnati.

 Playing career

 Kostelnik was selected in the second round of the 1961 NFL draft, 26th overall, by the Packers.
 For his first several seasons, he backed up veteran Dave Hanner, then became a starter in 1964.
 Alongside Willie Davis, Henry Jordan, and Lionel Aldridge, Kostelnik was the unheralded member of the Green Bay defensive line.
 Teammate Jerry Kramer said of him: "There aren't statistics for steady dependable guys who plug up the middle and allow other guys to excel.
 But that's what Ron did."

 In his eight seasons in Green Bay, the Packers won five NFL championships and the first two Super Bowls.
 He was traded in August 1969 to the Baltimore Colts, then retired after the season.